 - The ArcGIS Server site must be 10.6 or later.

-- All layers must belong to a branch workspace.
-This is determined by the data source of the database connection and is set by the Versioning Type property in the Geodatabase Connection Properties dialog box.
-To learn how to set this, see Use the Geodatabase Connection Properties dialog box.
+- All data must belong to a branch workspace.
+This is determined by the data source of the database connection and is set by the Versioning Type in the Geodatabase Connection Properties.

 - The connected geodatabase user must be the owner of the data.

 - The database must be registered as a data store.

 - The service instance type must be set to dedicated.
 To learn more, see Configure service instance settings.